koenderks/rcityviews/README.md

 ## Create your own in Shiny

 You can make your own images without having to code using an `R Shiny` implementation of the package.
-A live version of the application can be found [here](https://koenderks.shinyapps.io/rcityviews/) but it is also easily accessible from within `R` by calling `rcityviews::cityview_shiny()`.
+A live version of the application can be found [here](https://koenderks.shinyapps.io/rcityviews/) but it is also easily accessible from within `R` by calling the function `cityview_shiny()`.

 <p align="center">
   <img src='https://github.com/koenderks/rcityviews/raw/master/png/app.png' width='900' height='300'>